Child Custody Lawyer in Orlando

 Physical Custody Explained

 Physical custody refers to where the child lives and which parent is responsible for daily care—such as providing meals, transporting to and from school, and establishing routines.
 Physical custody can be awarded jointly, where both parents share significant time, or solely, where your child lives primarily with one parent.
 As a child custody attorney near you in Orlando, I help families understand and address practical issues like the impact of traffic, distance between homes, and school commutes—factors that play a significant role in both joint and sole custody arrangements.
-When joint physical custody is awarded, parents must collaboratively establish a workable schedule that addresses holidays and extra-curricular activities, tailored to the realities of life in Central Florida.
+When joint physical custody is awarded, parents must collaboratively establish a workable schedule that addresses holidays and extracurricular activities, tailored to the realities of life in Central Florida.
 When sole custody is necessary, the non-custodial parent generally remains entitled to consistent visitation rights or time-sharing rights, unless the court determines otherwise due to special circumstances.

 Legal Custody: Parental Decision-Making